-Book and Lyrics: Bruce Joel Rubin
+Book and lyrics: Bruce Joel Rubin

-Music &Lyrics: Dave Stewart &Glen Ballard
+Music and lyrics: Dave Stewart and Glen Ballard

 Director: Matthew Warchus

 Seven months after being exorcised from the West End to make room for ‘Viva Forever’, ‘Ghost: The Musical’ is back in London.
 And it’s a bit… insubstantial.